TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 ### Introduction
-Before we can install Ruby and launch a Rails application, we need to set up a compatible operating system.
+Before we can continue, we need to set up a devleopment enviornmnet.

 If you are already using **MacOS** or **Linux**, you can skip this section.
 Otherwise, click on the small arrow to the left of the method you would like to use below to expand that section, and then follow the installation instructions.